We are like thousands of other aviation fanatics around the world that love to watch, spot and photograph airliners!

 We are amateur aircraft fanatics, and do not have a professional research or photography staff.
 Instead, we like to visit airports, air museums, aviation airparks, and airshows to see first-hand, and photograph, the great aircraft the world has designed and built.

 As we learn more, our curiosity grows.
 We document what we've learned, spot more airliners, take more photographs, and have an appetite for even more.

 I hope this website helps others as a beginners guide to airliner spotting!

-We are vigilant of copyrights and the rights of other photographers.
+We are vigilant and respectful of copyrights and the rights of other photographers.
 On this website we use original photographs taken by our staff as well as public domain photographs.
-Any Creative Commons photographs are carefully attributed to the author.
+We also publish photos submitted by our website viewers, and credit them as appropriate.
+Any Creative Commons photographs or photos from aircraft manufacturers are likewise carefully attributed to the creator.

-We originally launched www.PlanesOfThePast.com in 2012.
-Since then, it grew into a large site covering a variety of aviation-related topics.
-We have now split the website into other more-focused topics based on our viewers' interests.
+We launched Planes of the Past in 2012, which over time grew into a large site covering a variety of aviation-related topics.
+In 2015, we split the website into more focused topics based on our viewers' interests.
 Now we offer the following websites: